wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 STATUS: I've been getting an error.
 Maintainer Stephen Salim contacted for below:
 Use <a target="_blank" href="https://wellarchitectedlabs.com/wapartners/100_Automating_Serverless_Best_Practices_with_Dashbird/Code/templates/section1/section1-oncall-health-sample-app.yaml">this</a> <a target="_blank" href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html">stack</a>.

-Specific labs are described in each pillar below.

 <hr />